Ten Reasons Why Your Eyes Are Puffy

 Are you waking up each morning with puffy eyes?
-Are you starting to wonder why you get them?
+Are you starting to wonder why?
 Typically puffiness around the eyes is caused by an accumulation of fluid.
 Because the skin around our eyes is so thin, any collection of fluid shows up as puffiness.
-If you haven’t been crying or suffering from nasty Spring allergies, then just what is causing your eyes to look swollen?
+If you haven’t been crying or suffering from nasty allergies, then just what is causing your eyes to look swollen?
 Here are a few reasons (10 to be exact) that just might be the answer to your puffy problem.

 Ironically, what you put on your eyes at night could be the problem.
-Typically we wear moisturizer and eye cream to take care of the skin around our eyes, but if the ingredients are too rich or you are allergic to the ingredients, this too can cause eyes to be puffy.
+Typically we wear moisturizer and eye cream to take care of the skin around our eyes, but if the ingredients are too rich or you are allergic to the ingredients, this can cause unwanted puffiness.

 Experts have always said sleeping a tad elevated is better for you then sleeping flat.
 A flat pillow can cause fluid to pool around your eyes.
 It’s good to sleep on a higher pillow so your head is elevated to allow for better circulation and to prevent fluid from collecting around your eyes.
 Just be sure your shoulders are in line with your neck for better support.
 If you don’t, you’ll not only be waking up with puffy eyes but a neck ache as well.

 First, make sure you are getting enough sleep at night.
 Lack of sleep can really contribute to puffy, tired eyes.
 Next, make sure you’re sleeping on your back.
 Sleeping on your back (elevated of course) is the best position to sleep for circulation and a youthful complexion.
 Pressing your face into the pillow or your arm can cause wrinkles, crinkles and unwanted puffiness.